MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-create.md

 - [Create your Power BI content](power-bi-creator-landing.md) in your app workspace.

-If you're using parameters in Power Query, make sure they have well defined type (for example, Text).
+If you're using parameters in Power Query, make sure they have well-defined type (for example, Text).

 ## Create the test template app

-Now that you have content in your workspace, you are ready to package it in a template app.
+Now that you have content in your workspace, you're ready to package it in a template app.
 The first step is to create a test template app, accessible only from within your organization on your tenant.

 1. In the template app workspace, select **Create template app**.